IRS Liens, Levies and Garnishments: What to Know

 When can the IRS issue a Lien?

-If you have a tax liability and are facing a potential IRS levy or IRS Lien, you can obtain fast and effective relief.
-Call a Los Angeles IRS Levy and Lien tax attorney at Disparte Tax Law for a free consultation.
+If you have a tax liability and are facing a potential IRS collection actions, you can obtain fast and effective relief.
+You may qualify for a Collection Due Process Hearing (also known as CDP hearing).
+Call a Los Angeles IRS tax attorney at Disparte Tax Law for a free consultation.